moderndatacompany/dataos.info/docs/resources/compute.md

 During the initial setup of DataOS, Compute is one of the primary Resource created as it provides computational power for the functioning of various other components and Resources within the system.
 A Compute Resource encompasses node pools procured from diverse cloud providers, including Amazon EC2, Azure VM, and Google Cloud Engine.
 Distinct instances of Compute Resources are tailored to specific purposes and are subsequently referenced by other Resources to fulfill their computational requirements.

 For example, Compute Resources of the `query` type are designated to empower Minerva Clusters with computation power, thereby enabling efficient data querying.
-Conversely, Compute Resources classified as `runnable` type facilitate the execution of runnable Resources, such as Workflows and Services, by providing the necessary computational capacity.
+Conversely, Compute Resources classified as `runnable` type facilitate the execution of **runnable** [Resources](../resources.md), such as [Workflow](./workflow.md) and [Service](./service.md), by providing the necessary computational capacity.

 <aside class="callout">